beocaca/astrotribe/apps/admin/content/bp/appendix-market.md

 4. **Policy and Infrastructure:**
    - The Indian government has been working on policies to boost private sector participation.
-The creation of IN-SPACe (Indian National Space Promotion and Authorization Center) aims to provide a level playing field for private companies.
+The creation of IN-SPACe (Indian National Space Promotion and Authorization Center) aims to provide a level playing field for private organizations.
    - Investment in space infrastructure, including new launch sites and the development of the Human Spaceflight program (Gaganyaan), is ongoing.